Introduction

 How to construct a robot in pairs

 The robot should be constructed on the transparent lid of the box.
-The lid should be placed on your working desk in front of the computer.
+The lid should be placed on your work desk in front of the computer.
 That way, the robot will be in a place convenient for both of you.
 Moreover, the lid will stop parts from falling on the floor or spreading over the whole desk.

 Tell your teacher which one of you will initially be Building and which one of you will be Passing parts.